lisefrac/redtrilliumgardens.com/content/posts/native-plants/ageratina-altissima/index.md

 Some unique things about asters include...

-As I mentioned above, **Asteraceae usually have composite flowers** -- in fact, it's also known as family Compositae.
+As I alluded to in the section above, **Asteraceae usually have composite flowers** -- in fact, it's also known as family Compositae.
 This means what we call the "flower" is actually a bunch of tiny flowers, grouped together into a structure called the a capitulum (or "head," if ya nasty).
 These are then wrapped in a set of modified leaves called **phyllaries**, like a little bundle of botanical complexity.

 <small>If you ever wonder why I hedge these statements with "often," "usually," and "typically," it's because plants are weird and there always corner cases.</small>